haroldbouley/pkgerrors/README.md

 `go get github.com/haroldbouley/pkgerrors`

+## Roadmap / Contributing

+Although I'm open to new developments, the package as is suit my current needs and I don't plan on updating it, unless something is breaking in upcoming Go releases.

+That being said, I'm considering removing the Wrap functions as well as the WithMessage functions, as I assume they aren't needed since Go 1.13; the actual value of the package is to print stack traces, everything else should be done with the std errors package.

+If you have opinions about what this package should or should not be, feel free to drop an issue.

+# Usage

+The following is copied from the original pkg/errors package:

 The traditional error handling idiom in Go is roughly akin to
 ```go
 if err != nil {